Choose your words wisely

 At their best, Nike had an internal language so specific and so consistently held that three words became one of the most recognized phrases in advertising history.
 Just Do It was not (just) a tagline someone came up with in a brainstorm.
 It was the distillation of a worldview that ran through everything: how they talked about athletes, how they made products, who they chose to work with, what they refused to do.
 The language was consistent because the belief underneath it was consistent.

-The argument I keep coming back to is this: the words are usually a reflection of what is actually happening inside a company.
+When that belief got replaced by channel strategy and ecommerce metrics, the words changed with it, and the brand followed.
+There is obviously more to the rise and fall of any business than words, and Nike and lululemon’s struggles go much deeper than a vocabulary problem.
+But the argument I keep coming back to is this: the words are usually a reflection of what is actually happening inside a company.
 When the thinking is sharp and the conviction is real, the language tends to show it.
 When the strategy loses its footing, the words go bland.
 The writing is the tell.

 Both companies are now making deliberate moves back toward founder mindset and founder language.
 It will be interesting to see if the words lead the business back.